mjordan/islandora_workbench_docs/docs/fields.md

 Alternatively, if you prefer to use term names instead of term IDs in CSV column for this type of field, you will need to create a special Display for the View that is refererenced from that field.
 To do this:

-1. In the View that is referenced, _duplicate_ the view display as a REST export display
+1. In the View that is referenced, _duplicate_ the view display as a REST Export display.
+When making the changes to the resulting REST Export display, be careful to modify that display only (and not "All displays") by alaways choosing "This rest_export (override)" during every change.
-2. Format: Serializer
+1. Format: Serializer
     - Settings: json
-3. Path: some_path (do not include the leading `/`)
+1. Path: some_path (do not include the leading `/`)
-4. Authentication: Basic Auth
+1. Authentication: Basic Auth
-5. Access restrictions: Role > View published content (the default; "administrator vocabularies and terms" is needed for other endpoints used by Workbench, but *this* view doesn't require this.)
+1. Access restrictions: Role > View published content (the default; "administrator vocabularies and terms" is needed for other endpoints used by Workbench, but *this* view doesn't require this.)
-6. Filter Criteria:
+1. Filter Criteria:
-    1. Choose "Taxonomy term: name" from the list of fields
+    1. Add  "Taxonomy term / name" from the list of fields
     1. Expose this filter
         1. Choose the "Is equal to" operator
         1. Leave the Value field empty